moli-03/repo-soundboard/README.md

 5. The `.wav` file will be created in the same directory.

 ## Troubleshooting
-- Ensure the config file exists in your game folder and has the correct name.
+- Ensure the config file exists and has the correct name.
 - Ensure the file paths in the configuration file are absolute (starting from C:\\) and correctly formatted.
 - Verify that the `.wav` files are not corrupted and can be played in other media players.
 - Check that the keys for the hotkey have the correct names.